scrtlabs/subgraph/README.md

 This is the last step, from now on you should see all the data being created.

-## To update subgraphs
+## To run a clean subgraphs session
-  - Do the proper changes to the code
   - Remove the `data/`, `build/` and `generated/` folders:
     ```
     sudo rm -rf data build generated